Favicon

 Published Apps

-For each App project in Applivery, you can create one or more Published Apps to control how different Builds are made available to collaborators, employees, and external users through the App Store.
+For each App project in Applivery, you can create one or more Published Apps to control how different Builds are made available to Collaborators, employees, and external users through the App Store.

 There are four key configuration areas for each Publication: